Marta Sobral

-Marta de Souza Sobral (born 23 March 1964 in São Paulo) is a former Brazilian female basketball player.
+Marta de Souza Sobral Freitas (born 23 March 1964 in São Paulo) is a former Brazilian female basketball player.
 Sobral, while a member of the Brazil women's national basketball team, participated in three Summer Olympics (1992, 1996, 2000), and won a medal in two of them (1996 and 2000).
 She is the sister of fellow Brazilian basketball Olympian Leila Sobral.